 - Evaluate trade-offs faced by global companies

-- Interpret the macro effects of climate change
+- Interpret the macro effects of innovation and technology

 - Face-to-face lectures

-With the purpose of measuring the acquisition of the above-mentioned learning outcomes, students’ assessment is based on a written exam and group activities.
+With the purpose of measuring the acquisition of the above-mentioned learning outcomes, students’ assessment is based on written exam.

 Essay questions are aimed at verifying the ability of students of applying the tools developed during the course.
 They may include: short excerpts of articles, charts and tables to verify students’ ability of interpreting and discussing media and company news about the economy, extracting relevant information and applying the most suitable tools and concepts; short questions aimed at verifying students’ capability of discussing the implications of economic policies or shocks; finally, short statements to be discussed to assess students’ ability to articulate economic reasoning.